patty-olanterns/RealEstateAmesIA/README.md

 ## Feature Importance
 Feature Importance is a method of determining attributes/features that are of importance in predicting the Target Variable (Housing Price) in each Regression model.
 Top features for the XGBoost model are displayed in an interactive Plotly graph.

-The model with the lowest RMSLE score is selected for Real Estate value predictions.

 ## Project Process